Effects of ketamine and esketamine on death, suicidal behaviour, and suicidal ideation in psychiatric disorders: A systematic review and meta-analysis

 Results

-There is insufficient evidence for a preventive effect of ketamine/esketamine for suicidal behavior.
+There is insufficient evidence for a preventive effect of ketamine/esketamine for suicidal behaviour.
 The observed immediate but short-term effect on suicide ideation may be overestimated due to unblinding bias.
-Our review is the most comprehensive on suicidality, however, more evidence is needed to draw conclusions on suicidal behavior.
+Our review is the most comprehensive on suicidality to date, however, more evidence is needed to draw conclusions on suicidal behaviour.

 Other